jbrinkman/jbrinkman.github.io/source/_posts/Bits-and-Bytes-2022-2.md

   - Career
 excerpt: >-
-  Bits and Bytes is my list of interesting videos and code projects from my software journey.
+  Bits and Bytes is my list of interesting videos and code projects that I've found on my software journey.
 Edition 2022-2
 date: 2022-07-18
 ---